nalgi/Pan-Tompkins_QRS-detector_and_Datalogger/README.md

 # Pan-Tompkins_QRS-detector_and_Datalogger
 Provided is an Arduino based AD8232 Pan-Tompkins QRS-detector and Datalogger that can plot and send Serial information to Unity (Arduino_QRS-detector) at the same time as well as an Unity 3D script (Arduino_Read) that receives the data.
 The processed Arduino data can be also send to other programs and is not limited to Unity 3D alone.
 A Fritzing schematic for wiring and needed components can be found under the "Pictures" folder.
 Pictures of the real setup are also available there.

-For more in depth details and performance, see the following paper: (Link to paper)
+For more in depth details and performance, see the following paper: https://arxiv.org/pdf/2204.00513.pdf

 This script  saves the Date, the Timestamp, a Timer that counts the passed time and a counter for the number of recorded data-points, if enabled.
 The data is automatically saved on a microSD card and shows an error, when no data can be written on the SD card.
 This option can be disabled, too.